matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >       python ml_plot.py

-2D histograms of Higgs_mass vs DNN Discriminant are created, one for the simulated background and one for the simulated signal.
+2D scatter plots of Higgs_mass vs DNN Discriminant are created, one for the simulated background and one for the simulated signal.
 Each plot contains both the combination of all background/signal datasets and the real data